wpilibsuite/frc-docs/source/docs/software/commandbased/profile-subsystems-commands.rst

 .. note:: In C++, the ``TrapezoidProfileSubsystem`` class is templated on the unit type used for distance measurements, which may be angular or linear.
 The passed-in values *must* have units consistent with the distance units, or a compile-time error will be thrown.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

-The ``TrapezoidProfileSubsystem`` class will automatically create and execute trapezoidal motion profiles to reach the user-provided goal state.
+The ``TrapezoidProfileSubsystem`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj2/command/TrapezoidProfileSubsystem.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc2_1_1TrapezoidProfileSubsystem.html>`__) will automatically create and execute trapezoidal motion profiles to reach the user-provided goal state.
 To use the ``TrapezoidProfileSubsystem`` class, users must create a subclass of it.

 Creating a ``TrapezoidProfileSubsystem``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^